damolinx/vscode-macros/README.md

 [↑ Back to top](#table-of-contents)

 # Macro Libraries

 A *library* is a folder path registered in the `macros.sourceDirectories` setting.
-Any JavaScript or TypeScript file **directly** under these folders (no recursive discovery) is considered a macro.
+Any JavaScript or TypeScript file **directly** under these folders is considered a macro.
+Subdirectories are not scanned.
 Macro libraries are the core of managing your macros, and the [Macro Explorer](#macro-explorer-view) view itself.

 The extension adds specific files (e.g. `jsconfig.json`, `global.d.ts`) to library folders to support development.
 These files are automatically updated when new versions are available.
 If you want to customize or control when updates happen, disable the `macros.sourceDirectoriesVerification` setting, and use the **Setup Folder for Development** command to run the update on demand.